 It's something that's been rumoured for a while, it's becoming increasingly difficult to ignore, and it has big implications for page design...
 It's the dreaded death of the homepage.

-Homepage traffic is decreasing and it's a trend that's affecting websites across all sectors.
 Yep, users are increasingly getting their content fix by bypassing our beloved homepages completely -- how rude!

 Thinking about it rationally, this trend mirrors how we're all using the internet these days.
 We no longer research passively; we have a very specific goal, keyword or product in mind and we use increasingly sophisticated and powerful search tools to find them -- in fact, we get web rage if we aren't taken to what we need directly and instantly.